klm-lab/store/README.md

 putOil().takePassengers().drive() //and so on. depends on what you want
 ```

-Both have no impact on performance.
-Component that only extract action will never rerender if some data change.
+Both have no impact on performance.<br>
+Component that only extracts action will never rerender if some data change.<br>
 It is just a dispatcher.
 But if the same component extract also some data like this
 ```js
 // Extracting action and exp value const { updateExp, exp } = useExpStore()
 ```
-Then the component will render if `exp` change. <br/>
+Then the component will render if `exp` change.<br/>
 The optimal way to extract only one action is to do so
 ```js
 const updateExp = useExpStore("updateExp")